Talent-Catalog/talentcatalog/README.md

 can also have problems.
 Googling you can still see lots of people having problems installing Node using brew.

-It is also probably easier to install Java directly rather than using brew.
+It is also probably easier to install Java directly (or use the Java delivered with your development IDE - see below) rather than using brew.

 - Java 11